|

 Older Children & Teenagers Will Love These Socks!

-Cozy Toes: This is a great, basic pattern designed especially for charity knitting projects.
-If you’re new to sock knitting, this pattern is perfect for you, because it uses any weight of yarn you may have available.
+• Why you’ll want to: This is a great, basic pattern designed especially for charity knitting projects.
+It offers sizing from child to adult man.
+If you’re new to sock knitting, this pattern is perfect for you, because it requires worsted to bulky-weight yarn, which tends to be easier for beginners to knit.

 (You can, of course, always hang onto your measurements and continue making additional pairs for charity!)